uezo/aiavatarkit/README.md

 )
 ```

+`OpenAIResponsesService` also accepts `openai_client`, including a regular
+`AsyncOpenAI` configured for Azure's `/openai/v1/` endpoint.
+As with
+`ChatGPTService`, the injected client is caller-owned.

 For lower latency, use the WebSocket variant.
 This maintains persistent connections via a connection pool, which can reduce latency by up to 40%, especially in tool-call-heavy workflows.

 ```python